dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 helm repo update
 ```

-## Step 5: Configure the Helm chart for your deployment
+## Step 4: Configure the Helm chart for your deployment

 You will need to modify some values in Dagster's Helm chart to deploy your Dagster project.

-### Step 5.1: Copy default Helm chart values into values.yaml
+### Step 4.1: Copy default Helm chart values into values.yaml

 Run the following command to copy the values installed from the published Helm charts:

 ```bash
 helm show values dagster/dagster > values.yaml
 ```
-TODO - where to copy this file to?

-### Step 5.2: Modify the `values.yaml` file for your deployment
+### Step 4.2: Modify the `values.yaml` file for your deployment
 The `values.yaml` file contains configuration options you can set for your deployment.
-Different configuration options are explained in inline comments in `values.yaml`, and you can learn more about the different configuration options in [The title of a guide explaining it](/todo).
+Different configuration options are explained in [inline comments in `values.yaml`](https://artifacthub.io/packages/helm/dagster/dagster?modal=values).

 To deploy your project, you'll need to set the following options:
-- `deployments.name`, which should be a unique name for your deployment
+- `dagster-user-deployments.deployments.name`, which should be a unique name for your deployment
-- `deployments.image.name` and `deployments.image.tag`, which should be set to match the Docker image from Step 2
+- `dagster-user-deployments.deployments.image.name` and `dagster-user-deployments.deployments.image.tag`, which should be set to match the Docker image from Step 1
-- `deployments.dagsterApiGrpcArgs`, which should be set to NEED HELP WITH HOW TO EXPLAIN THIS.
+- `dagster-user-deployments.deployments.dagsterApiGrpcArgs`, which should be set to the arguments you would pass to `dagster api grpc` to [run a gRPC server for your project](https://docs.dagster.io/concepts/code-locations/workspace-files#running-your-own-grpc-server).

 If you are following this guide on your local machine, you will also need to set `pullPolicy: IfNotPresent`.
-This will use the local version of the image built in Step 2.
+This will use the local version of the image built in Step 1.
 However, in production use cases when your Docker images are pushed to image registries, this value should remain `pullPolicy: Always`.

 <CodeExample filePath="guides/deployment/kubernetes/minimal_values.yaml" language="yaml" title="Minimal changes to make to values.yaml" />

+In this example, the image `name` and `tag` are set to `iris_analysis` and `1` to match the image that was pushed in Step 1.
+To run the gPRC server, the path to the Dagster project needs to be specified, so `--python-file` and `/iris_analysis/definitions.py` are set for `dagsterApiGrpcArgs`.

-## Step 6: Install the Helm chart
+## Step 5: Install the Helm chart
 Now that you have modified the Helm `values.yaml` file, you can install the changes in your Kubernetes cluster.

-Run the following command to install the Helm chart and create a release (TODO i dont really know what create a release means in this context, just took it from the existing guide)
+Run the following command to install the Helm chart and create a [release](https://helm.sh/docs/intro/using_helm/#three-big-concepts).

 ```bash
 helm upgrade --install dagster dagster/dagster -f /path/to/values.yaml
 ```
-I think it would be nice to explain the various components of this command and what to set them to, but i dont know what the command is really doing

 :::note
-If you are running an older version of Dagster, pass the `--version` flag to `helm upgrade` with the version of Dagster you are running.
-For example, if you are running `dagster==1.7.4` you'll run the command `helm upgrade --install dagster dagster/dagster -f /path/to/values.yaml --version 1.7.4`
+If you want to run an older version of the Dagster system components, like the daemon and webserver, pass the `--version` flag to `helm upgrade` with the version of Dagster you are running.
+For example, if you want to run version `1.7.4` you'll run the command `helm upgrade --install dagster dagster/dagster -f /path/to/values.yaml --version 1.7.4`
 :::

 The `helm upgrade` command will launch several pods in your Kubernetes cluster.
 You can check the status of the pod with the command: